|

 National Jewels Museum, The treasury of Iranian national-royal-jewels accommodates the world`s most precious jewelry collection.
 The treasury has an interesting history, going back centuries.
 The decorations of the building include brickworks of the exterior.

+Glassware and Ceramic Museum, The premises that have been turned into museum where glass and clay works are on display were built about 90 years ago and is a combination of the traditional Iranian style and the European architecture of the 19th century.
 The collection of glass and clay works that are on display at the museum is among the rare collection in Iran it comprise clay pots dating back the 4th millennium B.C. up to the present time as well as glass works from 1rst millennium B.C. up to the contemporary era .European glass works belonging to the 18th and 19th centuries are also part of the collection.

+Isfahan, the legendary city which never fails to enchant its visitors, is the pearl of traditional Islamic archeology.
+This city is revived by the works of contemporary artists.
+Isfahan prides itself in having fascinating historical garden palaces.
+Legend has it that the city was founded at the time of tahmoures or Keykavous and because of its glories has been entitled “Half the World”.
 The history of the city dates back to 2700 years ago.
 It was the capital of Iran in a number of the post-Islamic periods.
 The Naghsh-e Jahan Square in Isfahan is one of the biggest city squares in the world and an outstanding example of Iranian and Islamic architecture.
 It has been designated by UNESCO as a World Heritage Site.
 Today Isfahan, the third largest city in Iran, produces fine carpets, textiles, steel, and handicrafts.
 Historical sites in Isfahan are old squares, Palaces, Mosques, caravanserais, Bazaars, Bridges, Churches and cathedrals.

 Sio se pol (33 bridges), one of the eleven bridges of Isfahanhighly ranked as being one of the most famous examples of Safavidbridge design.
 It consists of two rows of 33 arches.
 There is a larger base plank at the start of the bridge where the Zayandeh River flows under it, supporting a tea house.